 How to watch the P.J.
 Fleck Show Tuesday night on FOX 9

-(FOX 9) - On the P.J.
+MINNEAPOLIS (FOX 9) - On the P.J.
 Fleck Show with Gophers Coach P.J.
 Fleck on Tuesday, Sept.
-13, the hosts discuss what's been working well for Gophers Football through the first two weeks of the season, what to expect against Colorado on Saturday, and Coach Fleck's reaction to Nebraska Coach Scott Frost getting fired.

-RELATED: Gophers, PJ Fleck prepare to see familiar faces against Colorado Saturday
+20, the hosts discuss playing on the road for the first time this season, opening conference play, adjusting to life without Chris Autman-Bell, and Gophers making impacts in the NFL.